Generic Name: acyclovir (ay-SYE-kloe-vir)

 Use Zovirax cream as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Wash and completely dry your hands and the affected area.
+- Wash and completely dry the affected area.
 Apply the medicine only to the affected area and not to the surrounding skin.
 Gently rub the medicine in until it disappears.
 Wash your hands after using Zovirax cream.

 - To clear up your infection completely, use Zovirax cream for the full course of treatment.
 Keep using it even if you feel better in a few days.